MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-adoption-define-outcomes.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn how to measure the outcomes and success of your broad-scale enablement of Teams.
+description: In this article, learn how to measure the outcomes and success of your broad-scale enablement of Teams.
 appliesto:
 - Microsoft Teams
 ---